harmehar-kaur/harmehar-kaur.github.io/_posts/2024-11-06-WindowsForensics.md

 ---
-title: Windows Forensics Artefact: Registry Hives
+title: "Windows Forensics Artefact: Registry Hives"
 date: 2024-11-06
-categories: [Windows Forensics Artefacts, DFIR]
+categories: ["Windows Forensics Artefacts", "DFIR"]
-tags: [Forensics, Registry,SAM, Security, System, Software]
+tags: ["Forensics", "Registry", "SAM", "Security", "System", "Software"]
-author: Harmehar Kaur
+author: "Harmehar Kaur"
 image:
-  path: /assets/malware.png
+  path: /assets/forensics.jpg
-  alt: Cyber
+  alt: "Cyber"
 ---

 ## Windows Forensics Artefact: Registry Hives

+---

 The Windows Registry is a hierarchical database that stores system configuration information in the form of key-value pairs.
 It can be accessed via `regedit.exe` or by navigating to the path:
 `C:\Windows\System32\Config`